azothjs/azoth/README.md

 };
 ```

+#### Compiler

 The diamond compiler [here](https://github.com/martypdx/diamond-compiler) is the transformation function to adapt to other build systems.

 ## Developer Guide

 ### Compiled Syntax

-The current developer syntax is valid ESNext JavaScript, making it easy to use existing IDE features.
-Before it is run, parts of the source code are compiled (into valid ES JavaScript) and the html is extracted out into static template fragments.
+The current developer syntax is 100% valid ESNext JavaScript, making it easy to use existing IDE features.
+Before being run, parts of the source code are compiled (into valid ES JavaScript) and the html is extracted out into static template fragments.

 ### Basic Templates